 Deanne Chong-Duffield looks like the woman every girl wants to be when she grows up.
 The Founder-CEO of GUG (Growing Up Gifted), one of Singapore’s premier preschools, glows.
-It’s hard to believe that this poised and eloquent woman once battled an autoimmune disorder.
-Even more impressive is the fact that she worked all the way through her three-year illness, writing 40 phonics storybooks and an entire literacy curriculum — while bedridden.
-The 50-something mother of one shares her inspiring story, for the first time, here.
+The poised and eloquent mother of one looks decades younger than her 50-something years.
+When she speaks, though, the years of experience and her depth of expertise shine through.
+She shares her inspiring story, for the first time, here.

 “My dad used to tell me, when I was 9 or 10 years old, that I would be the lawyer in the family.
 I could speak quite well, and he felt that I had the spunk of an advocate.
 He bought me my first law textbook when I was 12, and he would introduce me to everyone as “my lawyer to be.”
 I grew up thinking that being anything else would disappoint my father.